 - The Most Important Things on the Third Trimester Checklist

 That’s it!
 Now you know what I think are the most important things to bring with you in your postpartum bag for after baby is born.

 To make things easy on you, I’ve created a printable hospital bag checklist as well as a printable third trimester checklist.
-You can sign up below to get yours sent to your email!
+You can click here to download yours!

 Note: This information should not be considered medical advice or an alternative to advice from your medical professional or health care provider.
 As always, if you have questions related to your specific situation, I recommend seeking the expertise of your provider.